Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

 \subsection{Extensions: Explicit Session Closing and Replicated Servers}

-As already mentioned, our presentation of APCP does not include explicit closing and replicated servers.
-Here we briefly discuss what APCP would look like if we were to include these constructs.
+As already mentioned, our presentation of \APCP does not include explicit closing and replicated servers.
+Here we briefly discuss what \APCP would look like if we were to include these constructs.

-We achieve explicit closing by adding empty outputs $x[]$ and empty inputs $x() \sdot P$ to the syntax of Figure~\ref{f:procdef} (top).
-We also add the synchronization $\1\bot$ in Figure~\ref{f:exrules} (bottom).
-At the level of types, we replace the conflated type $\bullet$ with $\1^\pri$ and $\bot^\pri$, associated to empty outputs and empty inputs, respectively.
-Note that we do need priority annotations on types for closed endpoints now, because the empty input is blocking and thus requires priority checks.
-In the type system of Figure~\ref{f:apcpInf} (top), we replace rule~$\bullet$ with the rules~$\1$ and $\bot$ in Figure~\ref{f:exrules} (top).
+Explicit closing is useful in programming to be sure that all resources are cleaned up correctly.
+There are several ways of integrating explicit closing in a calculus like \APCP.
+Following, e.g., \cite{conf/concur/CairesP10,conf/icfp/Wadler12}, here we achieve explicit closing by adding closes (empty sends) $\pClose x[]$ and waits (empty receives) $\pWait x() ; P$ to the syntax in \Cref{f:procdef} (top).
+We also add the Rule~\ruleLabel{red-close-wait} to \Cref{f:procdef} (bottom).
+At the level of types, we replace the conflated type $\bullet$ with $\1^\pri$ and $\bot^\pri$, associated to closes and waits, respectively.
+Note that we do need priority annotations on types for closed names now, because wait is blocking and thus requires priority checks.
+In the type system in \Cref{f:APCP:typingRules} (top), we replace Rule~\ruleLabel{typ-end} with Rules~\ruleLabel{type-close} and~\ruleLabel{typ-wait} in \Cref{f:APCP:exrules} (top).

-For replicated servers, we add (asynchronous) client requests ${?}x[y]$ and servers ${!}x(y) \sdot P$, with types ${?}^\pri A$ and ${!}^\pri A$, respectively.
-We include syntactic sugar for binding client requests to continuations as in Notation~\ref{n:sugar}: ${?}\ol{x}[y] \cdot P := \nu{y a}({?}x[a] \| P)$.
-The new reduction rule is in Figure~\ref{f:exrules} (bottom): rule~${?}{!}$, connecting a client and a server and spawning a copy of the server.
-Also, we add a structural congruence rule to clean up unused servers: $\nu{x z}({!}x(y) \sdot P) \equiv \0$.
-In the type system, we add rules~${?}$, ${!}$, \scc{W} and \scc{C} in Figure~\ref{f:exrules} (top); the former two are for typing client requests and servers, respectively, and the latter two are for connecting to a server without requests and for multiple requests, respectively.
-In rule~${!}$, notation ${?}\Gamma$ means that every type in $\Gamma$ is of the form ${?}^\pri A$.
-Figure~\ref{f:exrules} (top) also includes an admissible rule~${?}^\star$ which types the syntactic sugar for bound client requests.
+For replicated servers, we add (asynchronous) client requests $\pCli x[y]$ and servers $\pSrv x(y) ; P$, with types ${?}^\pri A$ and ${!}^\pri A$, respectively.
+We include syntactic sugar for binding client requests to continuations as in \Cref{n:APCP:sugar}: $\pCli* x[y] \cdot P \deq \pRes{ya} ( \pCli x[a] \| P )$.
+Rule~\ruleLabel{red-cli-srv} is in \Cref{f:APCP:exrules} (bottom): it connects a client and a server and forks a copy of the server.
+Also, we add a structural congruence rule to clean up unused servers: $\pRes{xz} ( \pSrv x(y) ; P ) \equiv \0$.
+In the type system, we add Rules~\ruleLabel{typ-cli}, \ruleLabel{typ-srv}, \ruleLabel{typ-weaken}, and~\ruleLabel{typ-contract} in \Cref{f:APCP:exrules} (top); the former two are for typing client requests and servers, respectively, and the latter two are for connecting to a server without requests and for multiple requests, respectively.
+In Rule~\ruleLabel{typ-srv}, notation ${?}\Gamma$ means that every type in $\Gamma$ is of the form ${?}^\pri A$. \Cref{f:APCP:exrules} (top) also includes a derivable Rule~\ruleLabel{typ-cli$\ast$} which types the syntactic sugar for bound client requests.